 The fauna species listed above have been identified as occasional or rare visitors to the site and are not considered to use the site with regularity, with the exception of the Grey-headed Flying-fox and the Powerful Owl.

 A pair of Powerful Owls have been observed roosting and attempting to nest within Centennial Parklands over several years.
-The first successful rearing of a chick occurred in 2018 and at least one egg was laid in 2019 but nesting was abandoned by the pair in early August, with the pair moving to the Botanic Gardens shortly afterwards.
-The pair was known to roost near the Flying-fox camp (Figure 5) and prey on GHFF at least occasionally.
-Centennial Parklands protected the known nesting tree over the last two years using signage and orange mesh safety fencing to exclude access to the area directly under the nest tree (Figure 6).
-This would continue should Powerful Owls return to the Park area.
+The first successful rearing of a chick occurred in 2018 and at least one egg was laid in 2019 but nesting was abandoned by the pair in early August.
+Powerful Owl breeding in Centennial Park was again successful in 2020 with two owlets fledging.
+The Owls are currently nesting in the 2021 breeding season.
+Powerful Owls frequently roost in the Park and there is ongoing monitoring during the breeding season.
+This pair is known to roost near the Flying-fox camp (Figure 7) and prey on GHFF at least occasionally.
+Centennial Parklands has protected the known nesting tree since 2018 using signage and orange mesh safety fencing to exclude access to the area directly under the nest tree (Figure 8).

-Figure 5: Location of observed Powerful Owl (Ninox strenua) nesting hollow.
-Several roost trees observed around the Park.
+Figure 7: Location of observed Powerful Owl (Ninox strenua) nesting hollow

-Figure 6: Top left: Powerful Owl observed within Centennial Parklands on 15 July 2019.
+Figure 8: Top left: Powerful Owl observed within Centennial Parklands on 15 July 2019.
 Top right: Roosting tree with hollow.
 Bottom: Signage and orange mesh safety fencing surrounding roosting tree and immediate vicinity.